deepmodeling/dpdispatcher/doc/examples/shell.md

 :linenos:
 ```

-Note that `group_size` should be set as large as possible to ensure there is only one job and avoid running multiple jobs at the same time.
+Note that `group_size` should be set to `0` (means infinity) to ensure there is only one job and avoid running multiple jobs at the same time.